-HSPF: Model Structure
+HSPF: model structure

-HSPF was developed in the late 1970's as a union between the Stanford Watershed Model [18] and several water quality models developed by the USEPA.
-The USEPA and USGS agencies have since been involved in the development and maintenance of HSPF, which has witnessed over 150 applications in the country and abroad [21].
+HSPF was developed in the late 1970s as a union between the Stanford Watershed Model [58] and several water quality models developed by the USEPA.
+The USEPA and USGS agencies have since been involved in the development and maintenance of HSPF, which has witnessed over 150 applications in the country and abroad [59].
 The model contains three application modules and five utility modules.
 The application modules, representing the hydrologic/hydraulic processes, are referred to as PERLND, IMPLND, and RCHRES.
 The PERLND module simulates runoff and water quality constituents from pervious land areas in the watershed and is the most frequently used part of the model.
 The IMPLND module simulates impervious land area runoff and water quality.
 The movement of runoff water and its associated water quality constituents in stream channels and mixed reservoirs are modeled by the RCHRES module.
-The utility modules perform operations involving time series which are essentially auxiliary to application modules, e.g., input time series data from ASCII files to the WDM file using COPY, multiplying two time series etc.
+The utility modules perform operations involving time series which are essentially auxiliary to application modules, e.g. input time series data from ASCII files to a Watershed Data Management (WDM) file using COPY, multiplying two time series, etc.